EMDR Phase 1: How to Write an EMDR Treatment Plan for PTSD

 As EMDR has eight phases, you could conceptualize each phase as a cluster of interventions!
 Of note — I cluster Phases 3–8 together, as those phases are specific to each EMDR target.

-EMDR Phase 1: History & Treatment Planning
+Understanding EMDR Phase 1: History and Treatment Planning

 This phase of EMDR is just like all other types of psychotherapy.
 When first meeting with a client, you need to understand their history and symptoms in order to help them.
 In EMDR, some additional legwork can really make a difference in the efficiency and effectiveness of your treatment.